rohitvijayan1111/Obsidian-notes/Finance/Varsity/types of investments.md

 **_[![glossary](http://zerodha.com/varsity/wp-content/uploads/2014/08/glossary.png)](http://zerodha.com/varsity/wp-content/uploads/2014/08/glossary.png)_**Upper and Lower Circuit – The exchange sets up a price band within which the stock can be traded on a given trading day.
 The highest price the stock can reach on the day is the upper circuit limit, and the lowest price is the lower circuit limit.
 The limit for a stock is set to 2%, 5%, 10%, or 20% based on the exchange’s selection criteria.
 The exchange places these restrictions to control excessive volatility when a stock reacts to certain news related to the company.
 The criteria (in terms of exchange restriction) changes for derivatives stocks (and index); more on that later.

+### Key takeaways from this chapter

+1. A trading terminal is your gateway to markets.
+You must know the operations of a trading terminal if you aspire to become an active trader.
+2. You can load the stock you are interested in on the market watch to track all the relevant information.
+3. Some basic information on a market watch is – LTP, % change, OHLC, and volumes.
+4. You must invoke a buy order form by pressing the ‘B’ key to buy a stock.
+Likewise, to sell a stock, you need to invoke a sell order form by pressing ‘S’ key.
+5. You choose a limit order type when you are keen on transacting at a particular price; else, you can opt for a market order.
+6. You choose CNC as the product type if you want to buy and hold the stock across multiple days.
+If you want to trade intraday, you choose MIS.
+7. An order book lets you track orders that are both open and completed.
+You can modify the open orders by clicking on the modify button in the order book’s bottom.
+8. Once the order is completed, you can view the trade details in the trade book.
+In the case of a market order, you can view the exact trade price by accessing the trade book.
+9. The market watch enables you to see bids and offer prices.
+10. The bid & offer prices refer to the price at which you can buy and sell shares.
+The top 5 bid and offer prices are displayed in the market depth window by default.